UlrikaRakkaBrant/js-project-happy-thoughts/README.md

 GET | /thoughts | Fetch latest 20 thoughts
 POST | /thoughts | Post a new thought
 POST | /thoughts/:id/like | Like a thought

-🪄 All requests use the local `/api` proxy during development (see vite.config.js).

 ---